Optimization under Decision-Dependent Uncertainty: Extensions to General Polyhedral Sets

-where $M$ is a sufficiently large number. \end{proposition} This proposition allows us to reformulate the original \dd RO problem as a mixed integer linear program which can be solved for many realistic size problems using off-the-shelf algorithms.
+This proposition allows us to reformulate the original \dd RO problem as a mixed integer linear program which can be solved for many realistic size problems using off-the-shelf algorithms.
 Such mixed integer reformulations can also be provided for general convex uncertainty sets~\citep{ben2015deriving}, which includes conic and budgeted structures.
 Their proofs (not shown) proceed parallel to that of Proposition~\ref{prop:gen_poly}.

 Note that problem~\eqref{prob:ro_ddu} has \(n\) binary and \(p\) continuous variables, along with \(m\) constraints.
 The i\(^\text{th}\) uncertain \(\bs{\xi}_i\) lies in an uncertainty set with \(m_i\) constraints.
-Table~\ref{tab:size} presents the size of the reformulation under two settings : \begin{enumerate*}[label=(\roman*)] \item \(\mb{x}\) is binary as in Proposition~\ref{prop:gen_poly} and \item \(x_i\) can take \(s\) possible values. \end{enumerate*} For the sake of clarity, we assume that \(m_i = K \;\forall i\), where \(K\) is some constant.
-Table~\ref{tab:size} shows that for \((ii)\), the size of the reformulation increases rapidly with growing \({s}\).
+Table~\ref{tab:size} presents the size of the reformulation under two settings: \begin{enumerate*}[label=(\roman*)] \item \(\mb{x}\) is binary as in Proposition~\ref{prop:gen_poly} and \item \(x_i\) can take \(s\) possible values. \end{enumerate*} For the sake of clarity, we assume that \(m_i = K \;\forall i\), where \(K\) is some constant.
+Table~\ref{tab:size} shows that for (ii), the size of the reformulation increases rapidly with growing \({s}\).
 In certain cases, it is possible to improve the \mbox{Big-M} reformulation by imposing mild assumptions, as we will discuss next.